Last Updated on October 14, 2024 by Aaron von Frank

 2. Aim for better health, not more eggs.

-Directly related to diet, we’d encourage you to adopt our “duck philosophy”: produce the healthiest ducks possible, not the most eggs possible.
-Egg production takes an enormous amount of energy and nutrients out of a duck’s body, so if you want to have long-lived, happy, healthy ducks with low medical costs and death rates, focus first and foremost on your ducks’ health.
+Egg production takes an enormous toll on a duck’s body, so if you want to have long-lived, happy, healthy ducks with lower medical costs and death rates, focus first and foremost on your ducks’ health.
+This means a lower percentage of layer feed in their diet, lots of exercise, swimming, foraging, lots of fresh greens, etc.

-3. Provide adequate swimming water.
+3. Provide adequate swimming water

 4. Maintain clean bedding.